1sadiqhussain/Galaxy-Image-Classification-using-Convolutional-Neural-Networks/README.md

 - Plots depict training and validation accuracy/loss trends over epochs.
 - Visualizations include images with predicted classifications, distinguishing correct and incorrect predictions.

-## Contributors

-- [Your Name]
-- [Contributor 1]
-- [Contributor 2]

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to tailor the README to your project specifics, providing additional details or instructions as needed.